-Seamless integration with manufacturing ensures products are made right-first-time, and advanced analytics measures and tubes their performance in the homes of the final customer.
+Seamless integration with manufacturing ensures products are made right the first-time, and advanced analytics measures their performance in the homes of the final customer.
 Learn about the key role that automation plays in this fast and agile value chain, and how you can ride the Digitalization wave!

 General Session #3: Justin Roff-Marsh